PALM-tools/palmmeteo/README.md

-# PROMET (formerly PALM-METEO)
+# PALM-METEO

-PROMET (PROvider of METeorological inputs) is an advanced and modular tool to create PALM's *dynamic driver* with initial and boundary conditions (IBC) and other time-varying data, typically using (but not limited to) outputs from mesoscale models.
+PALM-METEO is an advanced and modular tool to create PALM's *dynamic driver* with initial and boundary conditions (IBC) and other time-varying data, typically using (but not limited to) outputs from mesoscale models.

 ## Functionality

-The PROMET workflow consists of these items:
+The PALM-METEO workflow consists of these items:

 1. **Model setup**: setting up basic items such as the PALM model domain.
    Currently this requireds providing the already prepared PALM *static